Simon946/encryptor/README.md

 <br>
 <p>You can do something similar using the vigenere cipher:
 <code>./encryptor vigenere decrypt encrypted.docx plain.docx keyfile.mp4</code>
   But this time, choose a file as the key instead of a single ASCII character.
 Make sure that this file is kept secret.
+  Alongside a file, you could also use any integer value between 0 and 2^64-1.
   </p>
 Any file type can be used.
 Note that a larger key file is harder to crack, but this is limited to the input file size.
 <br>